MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Remove-MgDeviceManagementVirtualEndpointDeviceImage.md

 # Remove-MgDeviceManagementVirtualEndpointDeviceImage

 ## SYNOPSIS
-The image resource on cloud PC.
+The image resource on Cloud PC.

 ## SYNTAX